-The sim market can be segmented by type, flight type, and application.
+The global flight simulator market is segmented by type, flight type, and application.

 Based on type, the global market is bifurcated into a full flight simulator, full mission simulator, flight training devices, and fixed base simulator.